 American jewelry designer Paul Flato

 The life of the famous American jeweler of the 1930s-1940s, Paul Flato is worth writing a book or making a film.
 It had everything – ups and downs, stunning success and imprisonment.
 But he, like a Phoenix bird, again and again returned to his favorite work.
-Married three times, he was familiar with many famous people of that time, but in difficult times he was left without the support of family and friends.
+Married three times, he was familiar with many famous people of that time, but in difficult times was left without the support of family and friends.

-Born into a wealthy German family in Texas, he was familiar with the local high society from childhood and was fascinated by the jewelry of his mother and other women who visited their home.
-In 1920 he moved to New York, dropping out of his studies at the Austin University and losing the support of his family.
-Flato began working as an assistant at jeweler and watch dealer Edmund Frisch.
-After a while, he opens his own store on nearby 57th Street.
-In March 1941, he registered two trademarks, Paul Flato and Flato (with a claim to be used since October 1924) for silver, gold and platinum jewelry.
+He began working as an assistant at jeweler and watch dealer Edmund Frisch.
+After a while, he opened his own store on nearby 57th Street.
+In March 1941, he founded two trademarks, Paul Flato and Flato (with a claim to be used since October 1924) for silver, gold and platinum jewelry.

 His business began with gifts to fellow students, as well as the sale of natural pearl strands and large diamonds.
 Gradually, he got acquaintances with famous and influential people, who soon became his clients and friends.
 Also, he traveled a lot around the world.